 Well, it’s the water you drain off of a can of chickpeas.
 And how do you use aquafaba?

-Well, glad you asked.
+Well, I’m glad you asked.

 Kidding.
-But really, baking season is upon us and I have a lot of egg free/vegan friends that love baking but have a hard time with egg replacers.
-Yes, it’ is possible to make vegan cake and vegan brownies without egg, but sometimes you need egg white or more for certain recipes.
+But really, baking season is upon us and I have a lot of egg free/vegan friends that love baking, but have a hard time using egg replacers.
+Yes, it’ is possible to make vegan cake and vegan brownies without eggs, but sometimes you need egg whites, or more for certain recipes.
 Hence this tutorial.

-Here’s how.
+Here’s a video explaining how to make Aquafaba.
 Watch and be easily amused.

-- In general, 3 tbsp of aquafaba is equivalent to one egg.
+- In general, 3 Tbsp. of aquafaba is equivalent to one egg.
 1 Tbsp. for one yolk, 2 Tbsp. for one white, and 3 Tbsp. for one whole egg.
 That being said, the aquafaba needs to be the right consistency.

 - The thicker the “goop” the better it is to whip!
 But you don’t want it like a gelatin or too solid.

 - You can just use the juice (aka chickpea brine) for whole egg/egg yolk recipes.
-Such as mayo, sauces, and some other baked good.
+Such as mayo, sauces, and some other baked goods.
 You might need to reduce the juice to thicken first.

-- How to reduce aquafaba “You can do this buy simmering it over medium/low heat until it reduces slightly in volume.” (source)
+- How to reduce aquafaba “You can do this by simmering it over medium/low heat until it reduces slightly in volume.” (source)

 - If adding to more oil or fats, it’s best to add a buffer that’s not a lemon juice.
 Cream of tartar is a great addition.

 Also, here are 13 AMAZING things you can do Aquafaba.
-Ohhhh … i’m tempted to make all!
+Ohhhh … i’m tempted to make them all!

-Pulses, otherwise known as dry peas, lentils, beans and chickpeas (our aquafaba star), are some of the world’s most healthy and affordable ingredients.
+Pulses, otherwise known as dry peas, lentils, beans and chickpeas are some of the world’s most healthy and affordable ingredients.
 Top your desserts or pies this year with aquafaba for a vegan treat!
 And be sure to take the #PulsePledge with me by going to www.PulsePledge.com – you’ll receive free recipe ideas and more.